xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 ... mount the data hard drive I received from you?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The hard drive for data should be in its original filesystem which is normally Windows NTFS.
+The hard drive for data should be in its original filesystem which is
+normally Windows NTFS.
 The interface on the hard drive should be USB3.
+It is
-It is in my mind that the drive should be most compatable possible.
+in my mind that the drive should be most compatible possible.

-If you plug the hard drive onto a Windows or Mac computer, the volume should automatially show up.
+If you plug the hard drive onto a Windows or Mac computer, the volume should
+automatially show up.
 And you can copy data out from the volume directly.

-If you want to mount the hard drive directly onto a Linux computer, you have to connect and mount it manually.
+If you want to mount the hard drive directly onto a Linux computer, you have
+to connect and mount it manually.

-After plugging the hard drive to USB port (USB3 preferred) on Linux computer, you should be able to see lines similar to these from `dmesg` command output on linux computer.
+After plugging the hard drive to USB port (USB3 preferred) on Linux
+computer, you should be able to see lines similar to these from `dmesg`
+command output on linux computer.

 .. code-block:: none